devoli170/playground/README.md

 └── ops
     ├── cluster
     │   ├── E2E_networking
-    │   │   └── guide-microk8s-ingress.md      <- how to expose a container using svc, ingress and a loadbalancer (0 yaml guide)
+    │   │   └── service_ingress_and_lb.md      <- how to expose a container using svc, ingress and a loadbalancer (the 0 yaml guide)
     │   └── microk8s_with_kubectl.sh
     └── wsl
         └── setup_systemd_and_microk8s.md      <- how to spin up a microk8s cluster in wsl2